-Growing up in Brooklyn, I was always a stone’s throw away from Broadway and I developed a love of theater at a young age when my mom took me to see Into the Woods for my seventh (maybe eighth?) birthday.
+Growing up in Brooklyn, I was always a stone’s throw away from Broadway and I developed a love of theater at a young age when my mom took me to see Into the Woods for my seventh birthday (I still have the ticket stub and Playbill).
 Since then, I’ve seen countless shows and try to get to the theater as much as possible (but Into the Woods remains my favorite to this day, though the newer Waitress is a close second)!
 Musicals are my favorite, but I also love plays, the ballet and the occasional opera.

 Despite the above three things, I actually have both a Bachelor’s and Master’s Degree in English (Pace University/Brooklyn College).
 I’ve loved to read my entire life, and devour books, often in one sitting.
 Or sometimes I’ll go months without reading a single book and then read three in one week.
 Despite being an English major, I tend to prefer mystery/thrillers or chick lit since my time is often limited and I need quick, fun reads.
 Favorite book: The Dive from Clausen’s Pier, by Ann Packer.

 I watch way more t.v. and movies than I should.
 And I watch the same stuff over and over again.
 I love a really bad Lifetime or Netflix original movies (have you seen the Christmas Prince Trilogy?!), stuff I can keep on in the background while I’m working on my various projects.
 Still big on Parks & Recreation, The Office, 30 Rock, and Downton Abbey even though they all aired their last episodes years ago.
-I can equate almost every life situation to it’s comparable situation on Friends.
+I can equate almost every life situation to it’s comparable situation on Friends (which started when I was in 8th grade and ended my first year of teaching, so I always say I literally grew up with it).
 My newer obsessions are Schitt’s Creek, The Goldbergs, A Series of Unfortunate Events, The Marvelous Mrs. Maisel and The Baby-Sitters Club.
 I also love Dr. Who but that’s an anomaly; fantasy is not generally my thing.